-- 110. Proposed subsection 186C(3) will make it a criminal offence to refuse to attend before an inspecting officer, to give information or to answer questions where requested by an inspecting officer of the Ombudsman for the purposes of inspections conducted under new Chapter 4A.
-The maximum penalty for this offence is 6 months imprisonment. - 111.
+- 125. Proposed subsection 186C(3) will make it a criminal offence to refuse to attend before an inspecting officer, to give information or to answer questions where requested by an inspecting officer of the Ombudsman for the purposes of inspections conducted under new Chapter 4A.
+The maximum penalty for this offence is 6 months imprisonment. - 126.
 Proposed subsection 87(6) will similarly make it a criminal offence for a person to fail to comply with a request to attend to provide information, to give information or to answer questions from the Ombudsman under section 87 where the Ombudsman has reason to believe that an officer of an agency is able to give information relevant to an inspection under Chapter 2, Part 2-7 of the TIA Act.
-The maximum penalty for this offence is 6 months imprisonment. - 112.
-Both offence provisions mirror existing provisions in the SD Act (section 56) and Inspector-General of Intelligence and Security Act 1986 (section 18). - 113.
+The maximum penalty for this offence is 6 months imprisonment. - 127.
+Both offence provisions mirror existing provisions in the SD Act (section 56) and Inspector-General of Intelligence and Security Act 1986 (section 18). - 128.
 Criminal penalty provisions of this nature engage the criminal process rights under Article 14 of the ICCPR.
-This Article sets out specific guarantees that apply to proceedings involving the determination of 'criminal charge', and to persons who have been convicted of a 'criminal offence'. - 114.
+This Article sets out specific guarantees that apply to proceedings involving the determination of 'criminal charge', and to persons who have been convicted of a 'criminal offence'. - 129.
 The proposed offence provisions are reasonable and proportionate and do not impermissibly limit the criminal process guarantees under the ICCPR.
 To the extent they engage Article 14, they are unlikely to raise any issues of incompatibility with Article 14(2) of ICCPR as they involve low penalties and relate to matters that are readily accessible and peculiarly within the defendant's knowledge.
-It is reasonable to expect law enforcement officers who access regulated powers to comply with conditions associated with inspection and auditing of the exercise of those powers and to respond to relevant requests for information.3 - 115.
+It is reasonable to expect law enforcement officers who access regulated powers to comply with conditions associated with inspection and auditing of the exercise of those powers and to respond to relevant requests for information.3 - 130.
 The proposed offence provisions moreover apply only to people who opt-in to the regulatory regime-people are not compelled to become law enforcement officials, and officials are not compelled to work in investigations and use the powers and therefore potentially be exposed to penalties of this nature.
-The enforcement agency officers to whom the offences would apply are best placed to make out a valid defence.
-The facts pertaining to any alleged infringement are readily provable by a law enforcement officer as a matter peculiarly within their own knowledge or to which they have ready access.
-That is, they are
+The enforcement agency officers to whom the offences would apply are best placed to make out a valid defence.4 The facts pertaining to any alleged infringement are readily provable by a law enforcement officer as a matter peculiarly within their own knowledge or to which they have ready access.5 That is, they are capable of effective rebuttal by an officer of the agency who would be subject to the offence provisions.6 - 131.
+It is notable that the proposed offence provisions would apply only to officials of law enforcement agencies.
+Such officials hold positions of great public trust and exercise covert powers under the TIA Act.
+Public confidence in the justice system requires that officials are